medcomdk/dk_MunicipalityObservationResults/input/pagecontent/StructureDefinition-medcom-homecare-diagnosticreport-intro.md

 Analysis comment (Danish: Analysekommentar) is a comment that the user can choose to add, if relevant, to an individual observation result.
 The element Observation.note in HomeCareObservation profile shall be used when adding a analysis comment about the observation.

 ##### Clinical comment (overall nursing assessment)
 The clinical comment (Danish: Klinisk kommentar) is a comment to the etntire report.
 This comment shall contain information that is necessary to provide an overall assessment of the citizen in the acute situation.
 It is recommended that the municipal acute careteam send the relevant clinical observations (nursing assessment) that are necessary in order to understand and interpret the citizens overall results and health status.
 When adding a clinical comment the element DiagnosticReport.conclusion shall be used.
+The clinical comment shall not exceed 1 MB (1024 x 1024 characters) in size.

 #### Performer
 In the MedComHomeCareDiagnosticReport it is required to describe the performer of the MedComHomeCareDiagnosticReport.
 The performer is organization that is responsible for creating the HomeCareDiagnosticRepport e.g acute care team .
 The performer shall be described using a signature and a producer-ID.